 Year of call: 2008Book BarristerDownload Details

 “Navigates complex issues with sensitivity and professionalism.”
 Legal 500 2020

 Daniel has a broad commercial and chancery practice and undertakes a wide range of advisory, drafting and advocacy work.
-He appears regularly in the County Court and the High Court for trials, applications, appeals and case management hearings.
-Daniel has experience in a number of commercial and chancery areas including contract and tort litigation, consumer law, construction, insurance, insolvency, bankruptcy, professional negligence, property and land disputes, landlord and tenant disputes, and procedural and jurisdictional issues.
+He appears regularly in the High Court for trials, applications, appeals and case management hearings.
+Daniel is very experienced in a number of commercial and chancery areas including contract and tort litigation, intellectual property, consumer law, construction, insurance, insolvency, bankruptcy, professional negligence, property and land disputes, commercial leases, and procedural and jurisdictional issues.